walkthru-earth/opensensor-enviroplus/CONTRIBUTING.md

 - Runs on all pushes and PRs
 - Uses official Ruff action

-### 3. Release Workflow (`.github/workflows/release.yml`)
+### 3. Publish Workflow (`.github/workflows/publish.yml`) ⭐
-- Triggered when a GitHub release is published
+- **Automatic**: Triggered by version tags (e.g., `v0.2.0`)
+- **Manual**: Can be triggered from GitHub UI for TestPyPI or PyPI
-- Builds and publishes to PyPI
+- Builds package with UV
-- Uses trusted publishing (no API tokens needed)
+- Publishes to PyPI using Trusted Publishers (no API tokens!)
+- Creates GitHub releases automatically
+- Verifies installation after publish

+### 4. Release Workflow (`.github/workflows/release.yml`)
+- Legacy workflow triggered by GitHub releases
+- Kept for backward compatibility
+- Recommend using `publish.yml` for new releases

 ## Making Changes